ElisStaaf/FMake/README.rst

    cmd sudo rm -rf /*

-And everyone's favourite; ``if-else-statements``:
+And everyone's favourite; ``if-elseif-else-statements``:

 .. code:: vim

    if "print('Hello World!')" == $(cat main.py)
-   rust-build main.rs main
-   else
-   println "expression evaluated to false.\nwill not build file." endif
+   println "First expression is true." elseif "print('Goodbye World!')" == $(cat main.py) println "First expression is false.
+Second expression is true." else println "Both expressions are false." endif

 You can also invoke the compiler with many different flags, these are all of them (for now):